Cyber Self-Defense: How To Avoid These Common Scams

 What you should do: The most important thing, of course, is to resist clicking on any hysterical warnings.
 Close your browser windows and reopen them.
 If the message reappears, restart your device.
 New versions of this kind of attack are being invented all the time, so make sure your real antivirus software is up to date and active.
 If the message is seemingly from a service you’re subscribed to, navigate to the official website through your own search engine.

-This article was originally published in June 2019 and was updated in October 2024.
+This article was originally published in June 2019 and updated in July 2025.